TrixallTR/SC-Fingerprint-Downloader-RUST/README.md

 # SC Fingerprint Downloader

 The SC Fingerprint Downloader is a tool made to download game assets from Supercell Asset URLs using a provided fingerprint file.
-By default, the downloader uses 10 concurrent threads using Tokio to download.
+By default it uses 10 threads using Tokio to download files.